Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Experimental Results

-For the MNIST dataset, accuracy depends strongly on hypervector size.
-For instance, with 200 training samples, accuracy improves steadily from $65.35\%$ to $91.86\%$ as hypervector size increases from 50 to 500.
-Conversely, when hypervector size is fixed at 300, accuracy increases more gradually from $86.68\%$ to $92.27\%$ as the number of training samples grows from 50 to 250.
-This indicates that hypervector dimensionality has a stronger influence on MNIST performance than the number of samples.
+For MNIST, accuracy is highly sensitive to hypervector dimensionality.
+With 200 training samples per client, accuracy increases from $65.35\%$ at $D=50$ to $91.86\%$ at $D=500$.
+Conversely, when the hypervector size is fixed at $D=300$, accuracy rises more gradually from $86.68\%$ to $92.27\%$ as the number of samples increases from 50 to 250.
+These results suggest that hypervector dimensionality plays a more dominant role than training data quantity for MNIST.

-For ISOLET, the trend is reversed: accuracy is more sensitive to the number of training samples than to hypervector size.
-For example, when the hypervector size is fixed at 500, accuracy improves from $53.56\%$ to $77.99\%$ as the number of training samples per client increases from 5 to 25.
-However, for a fixed training size, enlarging the hypervector dimension has only a marginal effect.
-At 5 training samples per client, accuracy increases by $5.70\%$ when hypervector size increases from 50 to 500, and at 25 training samples the increase is $8.53\%$.
+In contrast, ISOLET exhibits the opposite trend: accuracy is driven primarily by the number of training samples.
+With hypervector size fixed at $D=500$, accuracy improves substantially from $53.56\%$ to $77.99\%$ as the number of samples grows from 5 to 25.
+However, for a fixed sample count, increasing the hypervector dimension yields only modest gains.
+At 5 samples per client, accuracy rises by $5.70\%$ as $D$ increases from 50 to 500, and by $8.53\%$ when clients hold 25 samples.

-The UCI-HAR dataset follows the same pattern as ISOLET, where accuracy is more dependent on training data size than on hypervector dimensionality.
-With hypervector size fixed at 50, accuracy increases by $12.04\%$ as training samples per client grow from 5 to 25.
-When the hypervector size is 500, the increase is $14.86\%$.
-However, once clients already have 25 samples each, further increasing hypervector dimensionality yields only a modest $1.05\%$ accuracy increase.
-These results highlight that for ISOLET and UCI-HAR, additional data availability is more beneficial than expanding hypervector size.
+The UCI-HAR dataset follows a similar pattern to ISOLET.
+When $D=50$, accuracy increases by $12.04\%$ as the number of training samples rises from 5 to 25; for $D=500$, the improvement reaches $14.86\%$.
+Once clients already possess 25 samples each, further increases in hypervector dimensionality yield only a minor enhancement of $1.05\%$.
+These findings indicate that, for ISOLET and UCI-HAR, additional training samples contribute more effectively to performance than expanding hypervector dimensionality.